All staff members are chimpanzee caregivers in addition to their other duties.

 Debbie began working with chimpanzees in 2005 while she earned a bachelor's degree in psychology from Central Washington University.
 She continued on to earn a master's degree in primate behavior, and her thesis research focused on vocabulary growth in adult signing chimpanzees.
 Her involvement with Chimpanzee Sanctuary Northwest began as a volunteer caregiver soon after the Cle Elum Seven first arrived, and then transitioned to staff in 2011.
 In addition to her caregiver duties, Debbie is the coordinator for Eyes on Apes, Chimpanzee Sanctuary Northwest's advocacy program that provides tools to empower individuals to create change for captive and free-living apes in need.

-Lisa Schuster Lyons, Caregiver
+Lisa Schuster Lyons, Part-Time Caregiver

 Lisa started working at Chimpanzee Sanctuary Northwest in July 2013 although she has been a volunteer since year two.
 Lisa's educational background with primates comes from her time at Central Washington University where she received a B.S. in Primate Behavior and Ecology along with a B.A. in Psychology.
 She acquired her practical experience with primates as a student, a volunteer, and, later, a staff member at the Chimpanzee & Human Communication Institute.
 Whenever Lisa is not providing care for the Cle Elum 7 she can be found working as a veterinary assistant at Mt.
 Stuart Animal Hospital in Ellensburg, skating with her local roller derby league the Rodeo City Rollergirls, or knitting at home with her cats